university-of-york/uoy-design-patterns/src/pages/103-typography.md

 ---

 <p class="lead">Here you can find documentation about default typography used on the site.
-The usual `line-height` is 1.625, which gives a 26px line-height for 16px font sizes.
+The usual `line-height` is 1.5, which gives a 24px line-height for 16px font sizes.
 A margin of 22px (1.375em) is the default spacing between elements.
-In general, _ems_ are used for vertical spacing, and _pixels_ for horizontal spacing.</p>
+In general, _ems_ are used for vertical spacing, and _pixels_ or _percent_ for horizontal spacing.</p>

-We restrict the fonts used on the site to just three (and, to be honest, not many pages have code samples on, except for this site):
+We restrict the fonts used on the site to just three (and, to be honest, not many pages have code samples on, except for this documentation):

-###### Georgia for headings (falls back to Times New Roman, Times, serif)
+###### **Georgia** for headings (falls back to Times New Roman, Times, serif)

 `Consolas for code samples and monospaced text (falls back to Monaco, 'Andale Mono', monospace)`

-Trebuchet MS for body text, buttons, inputs and everything else (falls back to Helvetica, Arial, sans-serif)
+**Trebuchet MS** for body text, buttons, inputs and everything else (falls back to Helvetica, Arial, sans-serif)

 You should never need to set a font-family yourself - the font is based on the role of the text in the page.